Judges Bay Path walk in Auckland

 The Judges Bay Path starts at the archway entrance to Dove Meyer Robinson Park on Gladstone Road.

 The start of this walk weaves its way through a series of rose gardens.
-Take your time as you walk through to enjoy the species and colours around you.
+However, as I was walking in the middle of winter there were no lovely roses to look at or smell.

 As you continue along the path, you will also see pōhutukawa trees before reaching the harbour.